-This course is an introduction to the intervention methods used in human service practice.
-Students will have an overview of psychology and social work theories of clinical, case management and community development.
-The course context is developed to introduce students to a variety of practice areas in the Social Service Worker field.
+This course is an introduction to the intervention methods used by Social Service Worker in practice.
+Students will have an understanding of psychological and social work theories in the practice areas of clinical, case management and community development.
+This course will introduce students to a variety of practice areas in the Social Service Worker field.
 Students will be preparing for practicum placement and focusing on knowledge, values and skills for their placement

 Total Weeks: 15

-- History of the human service worker profession
+- History of the Social Service Worker profession

 - Crisis and social intervention skills